CzarinaStudio/appdev1/04_emerging_technologies.md

+- **Reference**:
-Reference: IBM.
+ _Source: IBM.
 (2023, May 12).
 What is the Internet of Things (IoT)?
 IBM THINK.
 Retrieved August 15, 2025  from https://www.ibm.com/think/topics/internet-of-things